Specific Objectives

 5. Graphs of direct and inverse proportion

-6. Formation of equations on variations based on real life situations
+6. Formation of equations on variations based on real-life situations

 Formulae

-A Formula is an expression or equation that expresses the relationship between certain quantities.
+A formula is an expression or equation that expresses the relationship between certain quantities.

 ecolebooks.com

-A formula is simply an equation, that you cannot solve, until you replace the letters with their
+A formula is simply an equation that you cannot solve until you replace the letters with their values (numbers).
+It is known as a literal equation.

 1. Add the same variable to both sides.